vmware-tanzu/tanzu-dev-portal/content/samples/tekton-examples.md

 ---
 date: '2020-06-15'
-description: 'A collection of examples for Tekton
+description: A collection of examples for Tekton

-  '
 lastmod: '2020-06-15'
 patterns:
 - Deployment